Exploring solutions for Tidal Energy

 Tidal GES Team Collaborate with GKinetic

-The TIDAL-GES team has been collaborating over the past months with GKinetic for the pilot testing and showcase of its CEFA-12 (12kW) tidal turbine which was deployed in the Shannon River at the heart of Limerick City between the 19th and the 22nd of September 2023, as part of GKinetic’s involvement in the +CityxChange Project.
+The TIDAL-GES team has collaborated with GKinetic for the pilot testing and showcase of its CEFA-12 (12kW) tidal turbine which was deployed in the Shannon River at the heart of Limerick City between the 19th and the 22nd of September 2023, as part of GKinetic’s involvement in the +CityxChange Project.
 The aim of the demonstration was to allow people to see the unit in real-life and share their thoughts and feedback.
 Footage of the unit in situ can be seen here: Video 1 and Video 2.

 In November and December 2023, WP3 PhD students also attended the Climate Exhibition hosted by the Hunt Museum in Limerick entitled “Nights Candles are Burnt Out” where a 3D-model of the device and a video around the pilot testing were made available for visitors.
 Students were able to collect some surveys around people’s perceptions and thoughts of the device.